Changissnz/how_to_ruin_DEI/README.md

 - "You're an outstanding project manager and all.
 But the company is being funded by Turkey and Saudi Arabia.
 So we're going to hire a fresh college graduate from there."
 - "You were born and raised here.
 But you need to speak Spanish more often while working so our diversity statistics look good."
 - "You're an Asian female with average intelligence.
 But if you use your effort to annoy all the Asian men and let them have sex with you, I can blackmail all of them and promote you.
 You'll be queen of the company because of that, I promise."
+- "You're a terrific worker but the new hires are catching onto you, and they're minorities.
+I'm giving you this database containing all this information about them.
+You can use it to annoy and scare them.
+You need to play politics with them so they get disheartened and fired."